-- Continued use of city water. - Obtaining restrictive covenants that prohibit use of site groundwater and provides the requirements and restrictions for drilling and for some construction-related activities. - Pre-design soil sampling for defining the limits of excavation and shoring requirements. - Pre-design studies for selecting the biosparge nutrient. - Excavation of soils with toluene concentrations above C{sat}, identified in areas surrounding MW-4R and MW-12. - Post-excavation confirmation soil sampling and analysis. - Backfill of the excavation areas with gravel for improved permeability. - Installation of a biosparge system for air and nutrient injection into the saturated zone within the gravel bed, followed by capture of toluene-laden air via SVE. - Replacement of malfunctioning AS/SVE system equipment, as identified in the AS/SVE system evaluation provided in the RI Report Addendum (WSP 2015b). - Abandonment of monitoring wells within the excavation areas (pre-excavation) and replacement (postexcavation), if deemed necessary. - Treatment of the captured toluene-laden air with the components from the existing AS/SVE system treatment equipment. - Groundwater monitoring and reporting.
+- Continued use of city water. - Obtaining restrictive covenants that prohibit use of site groundwater and provides the requirements and restrictions for drilling and for some construction-related activities. - Pre-design soil sampling for defining the limits of excavation and shoring requirements. - Pre-design studies for selecting the biosparge nutrient. - xcavation of soils with toluene concentrations above C{sat}, identified in area surrounding MW-4R. - Management, transportation, and disposal of excavated soils as a hazardous waste. - Post-excavation confirmation soil sampling and analysis. - Backfill of the excavation area with gravel for improved permeability. - Installation of a biosparge system for air and nutrient injection into the saturated zone within the gravel bed, followed by capture of toluene-laden air via SVE. - Replacement of malfunctioning AS/SVE system equipment, as identified in the AS/SVE system evaluation provided in the RI Report Addendum (WSP 2015b).

+- Abandonment of monitoring wells within the excavation areas (pre-excavation) and replacement (post-excavation), if deemed necessary. - Treatment of the captured toluene-laden air with the components from the existing AS/SVE system treatment equipment. - Groundwater monitoring and reporting.